-Typically adult patients come in for a hearing test because they have noticed difficulty hearing, fullness in the ears, ringing, or dizziness.
-The purpose for doing a hearing evaluation in an adult is to see if there is a hearing loss, determine if it is medically treatable, and to see if the patient is a candidate for hearing aids.
+Typically, adult patients come in for a hearing test because they have noticed difficulty hearing, fullness in the ears, ringing, or dizziness.
+The purpose of performing a hearing evaluation on an adult is to determine if there is hearing loss, identify whether it is medically treatable, and to ascertain whether a patient is a candidate for hearing aids.

 Here is what to expect from your hearing evaluation:

-- Tympanometry - This test uses a small probe placed in the ear to determine the function of the ear drum.
+- Tympanometry: This test uses a small probe placed in the ear to determine the function of the ear drum.
 You will likely feel a little pressure in the ear during the test.
-This is used to rule out any fluid behind the ear drum and will show if there is a hole in the ear drum.
+This is used to rule out any fluid behind the ear drum and will reveal if there is a hole in the ear drum.

-- Speech Recognition Threshold - You will be asked to repeat some two-syllable words as they decrease in volume.
-This test looks to see the softest sound at which you can understand speech.
-Don't get frustrated, it's okay to guess.
+- Speech Recognition Threshold: You will be asked to repeat some two-syllable words as they decrease in volume.
+The goal of this test is to find the softest sound at which you can understand speech.
+Don't become frustrated, it's okay to guess!

-- Pure-tone testing - This test requires that you raise your hand or say "yes" when you hear the beep.
+- Pure-tone testing: This test requires that you raise your hand or say "yes" when you hear the beep.
 This allows me to see the softest sounds that you can hear for a number of pitches.
-It also shows where the hearing loss is located and whether it may be medically treatable.
+It also shows where the hearing loss is located and helps determine whether it may be medically treatable.

 - Word Recognition Score: During this test I will have you repeat words at a comfortably loud level.
 The words will begin with a carrier phrase "say the word".
 This test reveals whether you can understand the words if I make them loud enough.
 Patients who have a high word recognition score will do well with hearing aids as the increase in volume allows them to understand speech very well.